Let me gush about my home town for a bit and tell you why Toronto is a great destination for solo travel.

-Like any large city, it can be expensive.
-But if you know your way around, there are plenty of affordable things to do.
+Toronto’s diversity is one of its greatest features.
+And though it can be expensive, like any large city, enjoying the diversity is not.
+If you know your way around, there are plenty of affordable things to do.
 So Tracey and I put our heads together to come up with a big list of free and low-cost things to do in our home town.
 Here you go…

-- Take a free Walking Tour of Downtown.
-This walk goes from Union Station (Toronto's rail terminus) to City Hall.
+- Free walking tour.
+Take a free Walking Tour of Downtown.
+This walk goes from Union Station (Toronto’s rail terminus) to City Hall.
 In bad weather it follows the underground PATH system.
 Please tip your guide.

 - Enjoy a Discovery Walk.
 There are 12 Discovery Walks planned out by the City of Toronto.
 Click to download a PDF for each.